Hiring

 The Department of Economics manages the Ph.D.
 Program in Economics.

-For information on Departments in related areas we refer you to their official links: Department of Business Economics and Department of Statistics.
+For information on Departments in related areas we refer you to their official links: Department of Business Economics, Department of Statistics and Social Sciences.

 About Madrid

-Madrid SoftGuide is the best On-Line source in English we are aware of and contains a lot of information on transports, accommodation, culture, entertainment, eating, shopping and local classifieds that can give you a fair idea of life (and its cost) in Madrid.
-Another very good source in Spanish is Madrid LaNetro.
+Madrid SoftGuide and Timeout are the best online source in English we are aware of.
+They contain a lot of information on transport, accommodation, culture, entertainment, eating, shopping, and local classifieds that can give you a fair idea of life (and its cost) in Madrid.
+Another very good source in Spanish is GuiaDelOcio.

 Where to live?

-The basic choice to be made is: Downtown vs. Suburbs.
-Madrid has an ample offer of both types of accommodations (both for rent and for sale).
-Since quality of apartments and houses is far from being uniform, dedicating effort to search typically pays off.
+The basic choice to be made is: Downtown vs. suburbs.
+Madrid has an ample offer of both types of accommodations, both for rent and for sale.
+Since quality of apartments and houses is far from being uniform, it pays off to to dedicate some effort to search.

 More Information